ljackson96/programming-univbasics-nds-nds-to-insight-with-methods-repetition-lab/README.md

 p total_snack_pieces_in_machine(vm) #=> 1192
 ```

 Wow!
 That's really handy!
+Instead of one triple-nested `while` loop, we now
-We have **three** helpful methods that will help hide
+have **three** helpful methods that will help hide away complexity and keep our
-away complexity and keep our code readable and maintainable.
+code readable and maintainable.

-From the perspective of generating _insight_, our code knows what _insight_ we
+From the perspective of generating _insight_, our code knows what _insight_
+**we** want and what _insight_ **it is ready to share**.
+This code makes it
-want and makes it easy to find by calling a method whose name immediately
+easy to find by calling a method whose name immediately suggest the _insight_
-suggest the _insight_ we want: `total_snack_pieces_in_machine`.
-The method
+we want: `total_snack_pieces_in_machine`.
+The method then, internally, uses
-then, internally, uses _other_ methods to help keep itself clean and simple:
+_other_ methods to help keep itself clean and simple:

 ```text
 total_snack_pieces_in_machine